RegenKordel/LYNX-TypedLinkDetection/README.md

 #### SCCNN_DCCNN_results
 Calculates the F1-score of the SCCNN and DCCNN architectures.

 # Steps for Replication
 1. Download the extraced data from Montgomery et al. (<a href="https://doi.org/10.5281/zenodo.5901956"><img src="https://zenodo.org/badge/DOI/10.5281/zenodo.5901956.svg" alt="DOI"></a>)
 2. Install the python packages on your machine or in a virtual environments
 3. Run the ``data_extract.py`` script to extract issues and links to data/raw
-4. Preprocess the data with the jupyter notebook, this adds the processed data into data/processed
+4. Preprocess the data with the jupyter notebook ``Preproccesing.ipynb``, this adds the processed data into data/processed
-5. Run the experiments
+5. Run the experiments as detailed in the next step
 6. Run the jupyter notebooks BERT_results_correlations.ipynb to see results

 ## Running the experiments